Episode Title:Clinical Korean Skincare Brands

 The study concluded that although wearing a mask is essential for stopping the spread of the COVID-19 virus, skin placed in a mask-wearing environment needs proper moisturizing and soothing care.
-Skin drying can lead to aging, including a reduction in elasticity and the appearance of wrinkles.
+That's because the skin drying out can lead to aging.
+In addition, it can cause a reduction in elasticity and in the appearance of wrinkles.

 A few things:

 Under Korean cosmetics and pharmaceutical legislation, there are different levels of regulations for various cosmetic products.
 A special category known as “functional cosmetics” are the most strictly regulated, and these are products that make whitening claims, wrinkle reducing claims and SPF products.

 Another category is regulated as “quasi drugs” and these include things like acne improvement, treatment of atopic dermatitis and hair loss prevention.